Whether you’ve never given birth, currently pregnant or expecting multiples there is a book for you on this list of the

 The Best Breastfeeding Books

-The following is a list of the best breastfeeding books for any mom no matter where she finds herself on her breastfeeding journey.
+The following is a list of the best breastfeeding books for any parent no matter where they finds themselves on their breastfeeding journey.

 If I had to recommend only breastfeeding book resource, The Ultimate Breastfeeding Book of Answers would be it.
 Some of the focus of the book is on the history of breastfeeding which is so helpful and validating when women are wondering why breastfeeding is such a challenge.

 The other portions of the book are “how-to’s” which is really helpful, especially in the beginning, when you’re trying to get a good latch.
 If you have time, check out the author’s videos online.
 They’re really helpful about showing you what a good latch looks like.

-If you are planning on a natural childbirth, not formula feeding and staying home with your child instead of going back to work you will find this book very encouraging.
-If you are not doing those things, you might find this book to be a little biased in that direction.
+If you are planning on a natural childbirth, not formula feeding, and staying home with your child instead of going back to work you will find this book very encouraging.
+Otherwise, you might find this book to be a little biased in that direction.
 If you can look past that you will LOVE the information presented.

 This book is affiliated with La Leche League International and will encourage you to take advantage of the in-person support that these smaller groups offer.

 Lots of books talk about the benefits of breastfeeding (which this book does in length) but when they get to the actual “showing you what to do” a lot of mamas still feel confused.
 Not after reading this book!

-The pictures of how to get your baby to latch and what to look for while they’re feeding to make sure they’re getting a good latch will be so incredibly helpful, especially when you’re sleep deprived and hormonal.
+The pictures of how to get your baby to latch and what to look for while they’re feeding will be so incredibly helpful.
+Especially when you’re sleep deprived and hormonal!